guotong1988/guotong1988.github.io/research/_posts/2022-01-01-self-refine.md

 The reason for this example is: A little wrong-label data can lead to wrong inference for some kind of new data, but the wrong-label data can be found by self-predict-and-compare method.

-### Conclusion}
+### Conclusion

 The experiment result shows our idea works.
 Our idea can apply to a broad set of deep learning industry applications.
-We will do the experiments like \cite{ref_proc11} that inject the prediction result of model-A to model-B. For further applying of self-correct method, we can correct the noise data which model prediction and human label is not equal, while the model prediction confidence score is high.
-But we still encourage the human re-label method of \cite{ref_proc13}.
+We will do the experiments like \cite{ref11} that inject the prediction result of model-A to model-B. For further applying of self-correct method, we can correct the noise data which model prediction and human label is not equal, while the model prediction confidence score is high.
+But we still encourage the human re-label method of \cite{ref13}.

 ### Reference